Discover how babies, toddlers and young children develop, learn and think, and pick up practical skills and experience to help shape their future.

 We were named Times Higher Education University of the Year 2023.
 We've also been awarded a Gold rating in the Teaching Excellence Framework – a reflection of the outstanding education we offer our students.

 When you study with us, you’ll complete the ECGPC (Early Childhood Graduate Practitioner Competencies).
-This is a professionally recognised framework that’ll enhance your employability and provide some clarity for your prospective employers as to the graduate level of your achievements.
+This is a professionally recognised framework that’ll enhance your employability and provide clarity for employers about the graduate level of your achievements.

 This course is an accelerated degree by blended learning, meaning it takes place over 2 years instead of 3 years, and you can study in your own time, around other commitments such as your job, children or hobbies.
 You’ll join us on campus for 3 full days each trimester with your tutors and peers, attending workshops and guest lectures to compliment your studies.
 Our learning management system, Canvas, will give you access to a comprehensive range of study resources and allow you to take part in optional online workshops with the Course Director.
 Our expert tutors will be on hand to offer advice and regular feedback, too.
 Our accelerated degree can save over £5,000 on tuition fees plus any living costs.